KadenL9/MinecraftDeathSwap/README.md

 5.)
 After the first swap, players will swap positions after a random time between 1 and 3 minutes in which they will have time to set up traps and such.

 6.)
 At the beginning of the game, all settings are set to default survival.
+Also, players will be put in cages when the plugin is activated and will be released after 5 seconds.
+They will also be given a condensed book of the rules.

 ## Swap Mechanics Based on Number of Players
 Depending on the number of players, the swapping mechanic will work slightly differently.